tractionguest/lenel-sdk/docs/SettingsApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::SettingsApi.new
+api_instance = LenelSDK::SettingsApi.new

-modified_password_policy_settings = LenelClient::PasswordPolicySettings.new # PasswordPolicySettings | The modified password policy settings.
+modified_password_policy_settings = LenelSDK::PasswordPolicySettings.new # PasswordPolicySettings | The modified password policy settings.

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.